steeletyphoon/fundamentals-1/README.md

 such as traditional object-oriented and functional programming.
-While the games and code in Python-1 are designed to be fun, Python-1 does **not** use Python IDLE, `turtle`, `pygame` or other made-for-education Python technologies, which, despite their prevalence, are of dubious value in the higher-education and professional world.
-Focus is placed instead on techniques and tools that will remain useful well beyond school.
-Students are encouraged to unit test their code often but no test frameworks besides code bits in `if __name__ == '__main__':` are introduced at this level.
+While the games and code in Python-1 are designed to be fun, Python-1 does **not** use Python IDLE, `turtle`, `pygame` or other made-for-education Python technologies, which despite their prevalence are of dubious value in the computer science and professional world.
+Focus is placed instead on techniques and tools that will remain useful beyond this course.
+Students are encouraged to unit test their code often by adding runnable snippets to `if __name__ == '__main__':` but otherwise are not introduced to any specific test frameworks.

 # Planning

-This course takes a total of 24 hours to complete and is designed to fit into 16 weeks of 90-minute classes (a semester) or two, 4-day weeks of 3-hour classes (ex: 9:30 - 12:30, Monday - Thursday).

-The pace is set to what an average 8-12 year-old with typing skills can accomplish within 70 minutes of a 90 minute class.
+The pace of this course is set to what an average 8-12 year-old with typing skills can accomplish within 70 minutes of a 90 minute class.
+At this pace students this course takes about 24 hours to complete.
+This is usually broken down in one of the following ways:

+* 16 weeks of 90-minute classes (a semester)
+* 8 weeks of 3-hour classes
+* 8 days of 3-hour classes (ex: 9:30 - 12:30, M-Th)

 Bonus challenges are available for faster and older learners increasing the age range to about 18.
-Keep in mind, however, that adults are also challenged by this material (even if they don't get the pop references).
+Above that students often become annoyed at the younger pop culture references.

 The last two weeks are a review of all the previous material.
-Avoid the temptation to skip the final review since it ensures students are ready to progress.
+Programming is largely like learning a foreign language and these weeks are essential to reinforce what has been learned before moving on.
+This is also an opportunity for instructors to informally assess mastery and decide if a student is prepared to move on or needs to repeat.
+Unlike other subjects and programs this course should be repeated as often as needed until full mastery is demonstrated.
+Mastery is essential in programming before progressing.

 **Week 1:** [hello](/hello) - vim, `chmod`, `#!`, strings, functions, `print()`, `import colors`, `+`,`"`,`'`<br>
 **Week 1:** [hi](/hi) - `input()`, variables, assignment, operators, `=`<br>